-Project Status 21.6% Status as % is approximation based on project budget and expenditures.
-Several previously completed phases for this project are included in the Completed Project list.
-11/11 21.070 Contracts in process include the following: As-Needed Design Phases 6-1 and 6-2, 11/11 Miscellaneous VFD Replacements, TPP Dump Condenser Replacement, Primary & Secondary Clarifier Rehab Construction, and NMPS VFD Replacement Construction.
-Contracts for Fuel Transfer Pipe (cementing in place) and Fire Alarm System Replacement Design are also expected to start in FY12.
-In FY12, several of the largest projects projected to start are Electrical Equip.
-Upgrade 4, NMPS MCC Construction and Digester Modules Pipe Replacement.
+Project Status as % is approximation based on project budget and expenditures.
+Several Status 22.9% previously completed phases for this project are included in the Completed Project list.
+5/12 Additional contracts completed include: As-Needed Design Phases 6-1 and 6-2, Primary & Secondary Clarifier Rehab Construction, and TPP Dump Condenser Replacement.
+Contracts in process include the following: Miscellaneous VFD Replacements, NMPS VFD Replacement Construction, NMPS MCC Construction, and Digester Modules Pipe Replacement.
+Contracts for Electrical Upgrade Construction 4 and Fuel Transfer Pipe Abandonment (cementing in place) and Fire Alarm System Replacement Design are expected to start by early FY13.

 Project Cost Scheduled Completion Date FY09-13 Spending FY12 FY13 Chge.
 FY12 FY13 Chge.
-FY12 FY13 Chge. \$575,907 \$583,273 \$7,365 Jun-48 Jun-48 None \$186,099 \$168,584 (\$17,514)
+FY12 FY13 Chge. \$575,907 \$580,900 \$4,993 Jun-48 Jun-48 None \$186,099 \$151,601 (\$34,497)

 - The project cost increase is primarily due to revised scope/cost estimates for Fire Alarm System Replacement +\$10.5M, Restructured Clarifier Rehab Phase 2 into several sub-phases with updated cost estimates +\$7.5M, new FY13 project added for Roof Replacement Phase 3 +\$1M.
-Budget increase was partially offset by actual award for NMPS VFD Replacement(at \$21.9M less than budget; however \$6M was moved to the NMPS harmonic filter project for a net reduction to the overall NMPS VFD project of \$15.9M).. - Spending shifted primarily due to lower award for NMPS VFD Replacement Construction, several project schedule changes including Misc VFD Replacements, Digester & Storage Tank Rehab Design/ESDC, LOCAT Scrubber Replacement Construction, Digester Sludge Pump Replacement, Electrical Equipment Upgrade Phase 5, among others.
-These were partially offset by the new project added and several updated cost estimates including those listed above.
+Budget increase was partially offset by actual award for NMPS VFD Replacement (at \$21.9M less than budget; however \$6M was moved to the NMPS harmonic filter project for a net reduction to the overall NMPS VFD project of \$15.9M), final costs for Primary & Secondary Clarifier Rehabilitation and deleted work for Thickened Primary Sludge Pump Replacement and NMPS Motor Control design contracts. - Spending shifted primarily due to lower award for NMPS VFD Replacement Construction, several project schedule changes including Misc VFD Replacements, Digester & Storage Tank Rehab Design/ESDC, LOCAT Scrubber Replacement Construction, Digester Sludge Pump Replacement, Electrical Equipment Upgrade Phase 5, among others.
+These were partially offset by the new projects added and several updated cost estimates including those listed above.

 - The majority of the projects are required to replace obsolete equipment and systems.
 Some of the projects are expected to result in decreased maintenance and/or operating costs such as the HVAC equipment replacement.
 However, the potential benefits from most of the projects are not quantified at this time. - Benefits of several energy-related projects have been estimated and result in anticipated annual electrical savings of nearly \$600,000.
-Some examples include: Electrical Equipment Upgrades 4 (\$100,000 in FY15), NMPS VFDs (\$187,000 in FY16), Winthrop Terminal Facility VFD Replacement (\$30,000 in FY16), Transformer Replacements in (\$20,000 in FY16), HVAC Equipment Replacement (\$126,000 in FY17), and Future SSPS VFD Replacements (\$120,000 in FY21). - Projects that are expected to reduce maintenance time and other resources are the Gravity Thickener Rehabilitation, Cryogenic Plant Chiller Replacements, Thickened Primary Sludge Pump Replacements and Digested Sludge Pump Replacements.
+Some examples include: Electrical Equipment Upgrades 4 (\$100,000 in FY16), NMPS VFDs (\$187,000 in FY16), Winthrop Terminal Facility VFD Replacement (\$30,000 in FY16), Transformer Replacements in (\$20,000 in FY16), HVAC Equipment Replacement (\$126,000 in FY18), and Future SSPS VFD Replacements (\$120,000 in FY21). - Projects that are expected to reduce maintenance time and other resources are the Gravity Thickener Rehabilitation, Cryogenic Plant Chiller Replacements, Thickened Primary Sludge Pump Replacements and Digested Sludge Pump Replacements.